-Also, just like WordPress itself, plugins come in a user-friendly package that makes it easy to install, activate, deactivate and delete the plugin.
+Also, just like WordPress itself, plugins come in a user-friendly package that makes it easy to install, use and delete a plugin.

 What Can the WordPress Plugins Do?

-The big idea behind plugins is that they are created to ease you in your site-building process by providing you with handy tools that make your work with WordPress more convenient and intuitive.
+The big idea behind plugins is that they are created to provide you with tools that make your work with WordPress more convenient and intuitive.

-Plugins can be used for numerous different tasks: some of these make it easier for you to manage your media files, others your texts, others aid you with the system engine optimization, and yet other ones enhance the security of your website.
-Some plugins make complex weather reports, analyze the behavior of your website’s visitors, improve loading speed, add a payment gateway, translate, make your WordPress site private, and many, many more.
+Plugins can be used for numerous different tasks: some of these make it easier for you to manage your media files, others aid you with the system engine optimization, and yet others enhance the security of your website.
+Some plugins analyze the behavior of your website’s visitors, improve loading speed, add a payment gateway, translate, make your WordPress site private, and many, many more.